 Trevor had visited several times during the previous few weeks and expressed his keenness to help, but as he's not skilled in organ building there was nothing he could do.
 On one occasion, about two weeks before the organ left the yard, he undertook to paint the lorry's roof white - very welcome, but a little late.
 He had insisted that the organ would attend the Great Dorset Steam Fair regardless of its condition.
 I made it very clear that I was not happy with that idea, confirming my view that it should stay where it was until I was satisfied that it was in first class condition and ready for public scrutiny.
 My reputation and that of Graham Atkinson himself depended on it.

-Although the heading above is "Final Testing", that never took place.
+Although the sub-head above is "Final testing", that never took place.
 A few books of music were put through the keyframe, accompanied by a steadily increasing number of ciphers (unwanted continuous playing of notes).
 I believe these were caused by the afore-mentioned sticking keyframe levers, and one lone baritone action mis-behaving.
 This latter was cleared by simply pulling its action tube out, curing the symptom.
 At this stage there was nothing else I could have done.
-The cure of the cause would have meant removing the baritone case from the front of the organ for access to the bottom of the chest.
+Treating the cause would have meant removing the baritone case from the front of the organ for access to the bottom of the chest.

 The completed side wings were reunited with the organ at Old Warden a week after the GDSF finished.
 However, the panels on the wings were not accepted and were repainted.